 The Janome JW8100 also gets the highest customer rating (4.7) but this might not be very significant given the low number of reviews (only 246 at the time of this writing, while the Brother CS6000i has over 12000.

 Here is a table summarizing our findings to make the comparison easier.

 And below (for fun) is the same table compiled in November 2017.
 Look at the prices!
 Inflation is not important, they say.
 Right!

-I hope the above have given you a little insight into the process I use to buy something from Amazon; not only a sewing machine, the same can be done for everything – from hairdriers to irons and coffeemakers.
+I hope the above has given you a little insight into the process I use to buy something from Amazon; not only a sewing machine but the same can also be done for everything – from hairdryers to irons and coffeemakers.
 And of course, you do not have to apply the principles to entry-level machines either, once you determine the price range you can afford and the functions you need, a similar list can be compiled for any kind of product.

 Did you find this article helpful?
 If so, save this pin (see below) on your sewing board so you can come to this later when you are ready to buy a machine, and follow me on Pinterest for more tips, tutorials, and inspiration!